Sarcopenia/SarcopeniaTest/README.md

-**Synthetic CT Dicom Image for comparing CT analysis software packages**
+**Synthetic CT Dicom Image for comparing CT sarcopenia analysis software packages**

 This 512x512 synthetic phantom image mimicks an abdominal CT slice at the third lumbar level (L3) in stylized form, with several different compartments: